 Other social media platforms you can check include:

 - Pinterest, a visual search engine.
 Just like Google, you can look for trends and do keyword research to look up related terms.

-- Reddit, which is also a good place to work on your marketing strategy.
+- Reddit, which is also a good place to work on your ecommerce marketing strategy.
 You can ask a question and look through people’s answers.
 There are dedicated subforums (called subreddits), such as r/BuyItForLife, where people share their best finds.